BDC Hamburger Icon

 Open row

-It’s easy to click around and find a bevy of royalty-free photos online and, if that doesn’t work, it’s also simple to pay a small fee to use a professional image on your website.
-This is great, right?
-Not so much, according to the latest insights from visual content experts.
+It’s easy to find a bevy of royalty-free photos online or pay a small fee to use professional images on your website.
+That’s great, right?
+Not always, according to the latest insights from visual content experts.

-Cheesy, impersonal stock photos can be a massive turnoff to site visitors because they don’t represent your brand accurately.
+Cheesy, impersonal stock photos can be a massive turnoff to site visitors because these images don’t represent your brand accurately or authentically.
+However, the experts we spoke with pointed to effective ways to use stock photos.
 Here’s what you need to know.

 What are stock photos?

-A stock photo is an image ― or other visual content ― for which users can buy a license for creative or commercial use.
+A stock photo is an image or other visual content for which users can buy a license for creative or commercial use.
 Stock photography is appealing because you can search a stock photo site for an appropriate image immediately.
-The alternative is to hire a photographer to create original content, which can be expensive.
+The alternative is to hire a photographer to create original content, which can be expensive and time-consuming.

 How do stock photos work?

-In stock photography, the artist uploads a photo ― or other visual content, such as illustrations, video clips or vector files ― that they have taken, edited and finalized for creative use elsewhere, usually submitting to a stock photo agency that splits license revenues with the photographer.
-In other words, stock photos provide users with the images they need ― often without attribution requirements ― and photographers an easier way to generate revenue for their work.
+In stock photography, the artist uploads a photo ― or other visual content, such as illustrations, video clips or vector files ― that they have taken, edited and finalized for creative use elsewhere.
+Usually, the artist submits the images to a stock photo agency, which splits license revenues with the photographer.
+In other words, stock photos provide users with the images they need, often without attribution requirements, and give photographers an easy way to generate revenue for their work.

-What kind of stock photos are buyers purchasing?
+What kinds of stock photos are buyers purchasing?

-• Royalty-free image: When you buy a royalty-free image from a stock photo site, you can use it as often as you like after buying the license.
-Royalty-free images have no right to exclusivity, whereas other stock imagery categories might.
+• Royalty-free images: When you buy a royalty-free image from a stock photo site, you can use it as often as you’d like.
+Royalty-free images have no right to exclusivity, whereas other stock image categories might.

-• Extended license: This is an upgraded version of the royalty-free license that extends your usage rights to any images you purchase.
-This one-time fee model allows buyers to use the image forever, including in product resale and unlimited print runs.
+• Extended-license images: This is an upgraded version of the royalty-free license that extends your usage rights to any images you purchase.
+This one-time-fee model allows buyers to use the image in product resale items and unlimited print runs.

-• Rights-managed image: For competitive reasons, the buyer may incorporate exclusivity terms in their stock image license that prevent other entities from using the same photo.
+• Rights-managed images: For competitive reasons, there may be exclusivity terms in the stock image license that prevent other entities from using the same photo.
 Rights-managed images may fluctuate in market value based on size, exclusivity rights and usage.

-• Public domain: This category is free stock photos that you can use without buying a license.
+• Public-domain images: This category includes free stock photos that you can use without buying a license.
 The free images in this category have no usage limitations and generally do not require attribution.

 What can stock photos be used for?

-Stock photos for commercial use can be placed on websites and in marketing materials and editorial work ― some stock photos can only be used for editorial purposes.
-The one caveat is that they cannot be used in materials related to illegal or morally sensitive areas, nor can they be resold or distributed.
+Stock photos for commercial use can be placed on websites, in marketing materials and in editorial work; some stock photos can be used only for editorial purposes.
+One caveat is that they cannot be used in materials related to illegal or morally sensitive areas, nor can they be resold or distributed.

 How much do stock photos cost?

-Other than free stock photos, you’ll have to pay to use such images.
+Some stock photos are free, but the better ones usually are not.
 Most stock photo sites charge less per image if you buy a subscription for a number of photos.
-For example, iStock plans start at $29 per month for 10 images.
-Stock photo experts point to iStock, Shutterstock and Adobe Stock as the most affordable sites.
+For example, iStock and Shutterstock plans start at $29 per month for 10 images.
+Stock photo experts point to iStock, Shutterstock and Adobe Stock as the most affordable stock-photo sites.

 What are the pros and cons of stock photos?

-• They are versatile enough for many uses.
+• Stock photos are versatile enough for many uses.

-• They are easily editable to fit your business needs.
+• You can easily edit stock photos to fit your business’s needs.

-• Site subscriptions give you access to various high-quality images.
+• Site subscriptions give you access to a variety of high-quality images.

 • You could unintentionally violate the image license.